Principles for successful long-term investing

 BOTTOM: The heavy cost of market timing

 This chart is based on the famous Dalbar study titled "Quantitative Analysis of Investor Behavior."
-This study estimates that over the last 20 years, the average investor has achieved a scant 2.1% annualized return as compared to more than 7% in 60/40 stock/bond portfolio, thanks in part to badly timed (and often emotionally driven) investment decisions.
+This study estimates that over the last 20 years, the average investor has achieved a scant 2.3% annualized return as compared to nearly 7% in 60/40 stock/bond portfolio, thanks in part to badly timed (and often emotionally driven) investment decisions.

 4. Avoid emotional biases by sticking to a plan (PART 2)